saramorgan/LWCGettingStarted/README.md

 ![carved-rock-logo-yellow-reduced](https://user-images.githubusercontent.com/1944098/199588374-9f24407b-9acd-42a7-8dec-2f4b494ada59.png)

-## Installing LWCGettingStarted using a scratch org
+## Installing final version of LWCGettingStarted using a scratch org

 1. Set up your environment.
 You can follow the steps demonstrated in the Pluralsight Module, ** Creating Components with Salesforce Developer Experience (SFDX) Tools **